bwz3rbot/Discord-3-Strike-Bot/README.md

 First, you must install Node.js and MongoDB.
 Official download links for Node can be found [here](https://nodejs.org/en/download/).
 And MongoDB [here](https://docs.mongodb.com/manual/administration/install-community/).

-To check that node and mongo have been installed correctly run these commands:
+To check that Node and Mongo have been correctly installed, run these commands:
 ```
 $ node --version
 > v12.18.3